-- How much gear do you plan on carrying, and how important is your organization?
+- How much gear do you plan on carrying, and how important is storage/organization?

 Outdoor Hiking Backpacks

-One of the top benefits of choosing a hiking style backpack is how light and comfortable they are.
-Over the last couple of years, these bags have come into their own; they are lighter, stronger and a whole lot more comfortable to carry than bags from even a couple years ago.
+Over the last ten years, these bags have taken over the industry; they are lighter and a whole lot more comfortable to carry.
+In the past, these bags did suffer from performance issues; keep in mind in order to make them light that means sacrificing durability.
+That being said, the latest generation of ultralights have come a long way from their predecessors.
 If you plan on traveling over long distances, where fatigue will become an issue, then these bags are probably going to be one of the best options to consider.